+Minimum speed limits on the other hand is a law that on the most part, is not often enforced in the UK.
 Certain countries enforce the minimum speed limit in a rather more assertive manner than that of the UK.

 Due to the infrequent use of such law, many of us in the UK will have never seen a minimum speed limit sign and were perhaps unaware of their existence.

 So the question is, if there isn’t a minimum speed limit sign, can you travel at any speed you like legally, providing you do not exceed the maximum?

 Generally speaking no. Where the few minimum speed limit signs are in the UK, they are used to ensure traffic keeps running smoothly, but outside of any area that has a minimum speed limit, it’s down to the driver to use common sense and courtesy to determine as safe and appropriate minimum speed at which to drive.

 Minimum speed limits are put in force to keep traffic moving at a speed that is consistent and smooth.
 Vehicles that are constantly accelerating and braking are at higher risk of collision.
 Where minimum speed limits are mandatory are locations that emergency services might struggle to gain access such as tunnels.

 Is there a motorway minimum speed limit in the UK?